 While investment opportunities in real estate can reap returns, you’ll need to understand more than just the terms of your mortgage.
 Here are three key factors to consider before deciding whether real estate investment is right for you:

 - Timing.
 This is crucial when considering any investment, but particularly in the world of real estate.
-On one hand, we’ve seen a 30-year downtrend nationwide in falling interest rates and rising rents in many urban markets.
-In other markets, years of economic expansion have some investors questioning how long the growth can continue.
 A decrease in economic growth could lead to a decrease in home value, emphasizing the importance of timing when buying real estate as an investment.

 - Leverage.
 It’s crucial to determine whether your real estate goals are short- or long-term.
 If you’re leveraging 80 percent of your buying power when purchasing an asset, there’s risk involved.
 If rents go down 20 percent, you’re losing money.
 Can you ride that out on the timeline you set up for your investment?